 By the time you graduate you will know how to:

 The Graphic Design program includes classes that help you prepare your portfolio and provides assistance in finding internship opportunities.
 Most students do their internships locally, but some have been more adventurous and landed internships in London, Los Angeles, New York City, and other metropolitan areas.

 The Graphic Design BFA program is designed to prepare you for successful employment in an industry with a rapid influx of new technologies.
 Due to the demand for a higher level of skills from our graduates in these technologies, we continually evaluate our course offerings and update them accordingly.

 As of January 7, 2017, any student wishing to be a Graphic Design major may enroll in the major directly.
-At the end of the student's first year in the program, they must take and pass the Skills Competency Exam to continue in the major.
+At the end of the student's first year in the program, they must take and pass the Skills Assessment Exam to continue in the major.
 The first one is Spring 2018.

 Every Graphic Design student must be advised every semester—it's that simple!

 Bring a printed copy of your Degree Works page.
 Note: (Save as PDF then print.)

 Please do not put off registering for classes!
 If they don't fill, they may not run.